connectomicslab/CMTKLIB-data/README.md

 ### Citing

-If you use CMTKLIB-data in your work, please cite it:
+CMTKLIB-data is published to Zenodo.
+If you use CMTKLIB-data in your work, please acknowledge it with the following citation:

 > Tourbier, S., Aleman-Gomez, Y., Mullier, Emeline, Griffa, A., Bach Cuadra, M., & Hagmann, P..
 (2021). connectomicslab/CMTKLIB-data: CMTKLIB-data v1.0 (Version v1.0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.4593026